 You Have Minor Children

-Children are the number one reason you should get representation.
+Children are the number one reason you should get representation, even during an amicable divorce.
 Children are complicated in a divorce and ensuring their best interests are kept in mind is paramount.
 Even if you and your spouse decide on shared custody, it is important a lawyer is there to handle all the paperwork and keep you and most importantly, your children protected.

 You or Your Spouse Own Real Estate or a Business